nachoddiaz/Quant/2024 python for trading/README.md

 .
 The solution cannot be perfectly beta-neutral and delta-neutral, as before<br>

-The code that executes the coverage model generalizing is as follows: <br>
+The code that executes the coverage model generalizing without error (ε) is as follows: <br>

     def cost_function(x, betas, target_delta, target_beta):
         dimension = len(x)